-At USF in Tampa, nearly 4,000 students enrolled in the nearly 200 service-learning courses, performing 60,000 hours of service to the community which, based upon federal calculations of the value of volunteer work, means they've provided \$1.25 million dollars of community-engaged work on behalf of local organizations in service-learning classes alone.
+USF's commitment to community engagement is highlighted by the 4,000 students enrolled in the nearly 200 service-learning courses offered by the university.
+In the past year, those students have performed 60,000 hours of service to the community which, based upon federal calculations of the value of volunteer work, means they've provided \$1.25 million dollars of community-engaged work on behalf of local organizations in service-learning classes alone.
 In addition to benefitting the community, these activities also enhance student success through increased academic performance, graduation rates and career preparation.

 Another example of this commitment can be seen at the Muma College of Business, which has a corporate mentorship program that pairs first-generation college students with business leaders to guide them through professional development activities.
-The result: 100 percent of these students have a job offer at graduation.
+The result: 100 percent of the students have a job offer at graduation.